 These reports aren’t thorough and some issues or structural damage can be overlooked.
 A condition report is used to complete a mortgage valuation and provides a ‘traffic light’ system to indicate the state of the property.
 No advice or valuation is given, only obvious defects and the condition of the services like gas and water supply.

 A chartered surveyor will provide you with structural analysis and a detailed account of the condition of the property.
-They will search attics, look under floorboards, anything it takes to discover any defects or possible issues.
+They will do any and all reasonable investigations they can to discover any defects or possible issues, but they cannot usually carry out any invasive or destructive investigations.
 You will receive a list of concerns, advice on repairs or maintenance needed and, if requested, possible costs and timings for the work required.

 A building or full-structural survey can be incredibly worthwhile and provides buyers with the most detailed report available, allowing you to predict future work, costs and renovations.
 It can take several days or more to complete due to the extensive inspection.

 New-build houses are rising in popularity as they often don’t have as many complications or issues as older buildings.
 However, this doesn't mean that problems won’t arise in the future as they’re not always reliable.
-New-builds usually don’t need to be checked as meticulously as other properties so they often undergo a snagging list rather than a typical survey.
+New-builds usually don’t need to be checked as meticulously as other properties so they often undergo a condition report and/or a snagging list rather than a more detailed type of survey.